quicbit-js/qb-json-tokv/readme.md

 begin and end with the states

-    begin:     0/0/{[{/bfv/-
+    begin:     0/0/{[{-
-    end:      5/50/{[/a_k/n2
+    end:       50/5/{[2

-meaning begin with:
+meaning packet begins with:

-    0           0 values processed,
+    0           0 bytes processed
-    0           0 bytes processed,
+    0           0 values processed
-    {[{         inside object, then array, then object, bfv         located before-first-value,
+    {[{-        inside object, then array, then object, before the first key
-    -           no truncated value preceded this point

 and ending with:

-    5           5 values processed,
-    50          50 bytes processed,
+    50          50 bytes processed
-    {[          inside object then array,
-    b_v         located before-value,
+    5           5 values processed
-    n2          a number value of 2 bytes ends the packet (truncated value)
+    {[2         inside object then array within a truncated value 2 bytes long

+The brackets, -, and number string is known as the **parse state** and is explained in detail below

+#### Parse State ####

+Open brackets, digits, + and minus are used to describe the precise **parse state**.
+The format is designed to look similar to the object and value formats themselves which allows them to be both concise and familiar, and somewhat intuitive.

+clean array states (2 values)

+    -                           start parsing.
+    [-                          array start. expecting value or array-end [.                          value done.  expecting comma or array-end [+                          got comma, expecting value
+    [.                          value done.  expecting comma or array-end .                           array done, expecting comma or end-of-input

+clean object states (2 key-value pairs)

+    -                           start parsing.
+    {-                          object start. expecting key-value or object-end {.                          key-value done.  expecting comma or object-end {+                          got comma, expecting key-value
+    {.                          key-value done.  expecting comma or object-end .                           object done, expecting comma or end-of-input

+truncated array states:

+    [v                          truncated value (v bytes long, v > 0)

+truncated and split key-value states (no whitespace):

+    {k                          key truncated at k bytes, k > 0) {k:                         key k bytes, colon, (no value) {k:v                        key k bytes, colon, value (truncated at v bytes, v > 0)

+truncated and split key-value states (with whitespace):

+    {k.w                        key (k bytes) followed by w bytes of whitespace, k > 0, w > 0
+    {k.w:                       key (k bytes), w bytes of whitespace, colon * {k.w:v                      key (k bytes), w bytes of whitespace, colon *, and value (truncated at v bytes)

+    * whitespace may be before and/or after colon

+Examples

+    -               just starting.  nothing parsed.
+    .               parsed one or more values, expecting end-of-input (or comma for csv values)

+    [{-             inside array then object, expecting first key or object end [{+             inside array then object, before a key-value pair, expecting a key [{.             inside array then object, after a value, expecting a comma or object end [{4.3:          inside array then object, 4 byte key followed by 3 whitespace and colon
+    [{4.3:          inside array then object, 4 byte key followed by 3 whitespace and colon [{4.3:7         inside array then object, 4 byte key followed by 3 whitespace and colon, truncated 7 byte value

+    {[+             inside object then array, expecting a value {[3             inside object then array, truncated 3 byte value

+### Packet Series ###

+A series of packets prepends two comma-delimited sections to the packet single information described above.
+These sections track context counts and parsing state for split buffers.
+Parse state handling is designed to handle any-length key or value such as very large strings, that span packets without requiring data to be accumulated in memory.

 Those are state representations with no prescient knowledge of updoming counts.
-If total counts are known, colon-values may be used to show 'out-of' total packet counts as in
+If total counts are known, colon-values may be used to show 'out-of' totals as in

     0:5         0 out of 5 total values
     0:50        0 out of 50 total bytes

 Which in the state string looks like this:

-    0:5/0:50/{[/bfv/-

-### Packet State (series)

-A series of packets prepends two comma-delimited sections to the packet single information described above.
-These sections track totals and context in the packet series.

-    2, 3/53, 0:5/0:50/{[{/bfv/k6             (whitespace is for clarity, no whitespace is normally used)

-    packet series:

-    2           2nd packet
-    3           3rd total value (in packet series)
-    53          53rd total byte (in packet series)

-    packet:

-    0:5         0 out of 5 values processed
-    ...
-    k6          truncated key (6 bytes) preceded this packet

-As with local packet counts, colons may be used to indicate 'out-of' totals:

-    2:4, 3:18/53:193, 0:5/0:50/{[/bfv/k6    (whitespace is for clarity, no whitespace is normally used)

-    packet series:

-    2:4         2nd packet out of 4 total
-    3:18        3rd value out of 18 in packet series
-    53:193      53rd byte out of 193 in packet series
-    ...
+    0:5/0:50/{[/-